Queen Mantis: Development

 The eight-episode series is written by Lee Young-jong and directed by Byun Young-joo.
-It is developed by Studio S, which also co-produced the series with Mega Monster, Merry Christmas, and Docu-Factory Vista for SBS TV.
+It is planned by Studio S, which also co-produced the series with Mega Monster, Merry Christmas, and Docu-Factory Vista for SBS TV.

 Queen Mantis is Lee's debut as a television series writer.
 He previously wrote the screenplay for the films Flu (2013), The Witness (2018) and 12.12: The Day (2023).

 In an interview with OSEN, Lee said that the initial plan was to adapt La Mante into a film; however, Mega Monster recommended a series adaptation instead, which later prevailed.

 Casting

 On November 14, 2023, the production companies announced that the lead role for the series was offered to Go Hyun-jung.
 On July 23, 2024, Go and Jang Dong-yoon were confirmed to portray the lead roles.

 Ji Chang-wook was offered the role of Cha Soo-yeol but declined due to scheduling conflict.

 Kim Bo-ra previously portrayed the role of Ha Seol in the 2024 MBC TV Friday-Saturday drama Black Out, which was the debut television work of director Byun Young-joo.